Gothyoba/penguinia/README.md

 n - opposite of yes

-att - attacks enemy while in combat
+at - attacks enemy while in combat

-def - sets your hitpoints to hitpoints minus one in combat if you have a potion
+de - sets your hitpoints to hitpoints minus one in combat if you have a potion

 Each time you move the player the game will output two numbers representing the coordinates of the player.
 In the future this will be replaced by a description of where you are.